-Honors Courses: More than 300 courses, taught by leading faculty, span the academic spectrum.
-Honors classes typically enroll no more than twenty-five students.
+Honors Courses: Honors classes typically enroll no more than twenty-five students.
 Some honors courses are enriched versions of regular Penn State offerings while others are unique to the honors curriculum.

 Honors Advising: Honors advisers help Schreyer Scholars explore interests and possibilities while keeping them focused on their academic requirements.